 Philanthropy and impact have become increasingly interlaced as wealth passes to younger generations and families establish mission statements to guide their long-term investment ambitions.

 Alto believes that investing with a sustainability framework will become part of mainstream thought for many families.
 “Some family offices including the RS Group will continue to go further with their ‘total portfolio’ approach to asset allocation.” he said.

 Hong Kong-based RS Group is a pioneer in ESG investment in Asia.
-It overlays a sustainable development framework overlays its investments, grants and programmes, to ensure consistency across all the areas.
+It lays a sustainable development framework over its investments, grants and programmes, to ensure consistency across all the areas.
 Others may begin to follow suit, noted Alto.